akosbrachna/gps_tracker/README.md

 About the application

 GPS tracker is a simple web based map tracking application which is still under development.
-There's no license on it.
-It can be used freely.
+It's not licensed.
+It can be used or modified freely.

 A device with a web browser and gps capability is needed to send gps locations to the website which can be installed on any web server that runs on apache php mysql.